Online Master of Science in Information Systems

 Start course(s)

-Spring 2025 August 22 - December 15 December 20 January 6
+Spring 2025 August 22 - December 15 December 20, 2024 January 6, 2025

 Missed an enrollment deadline?
 Use the enrollment link in your email to enroll in the current term.

-Spring 2025 pathway courses
+Summer 2025 pathway courses

-Take a look at the fast app performance-based pathway courses starting September 2024.
+Take a look at the fast app performance-based pathway courses starting May 2025.
 Use the course outlines to start preparing in advance of the courses starting.

 For your performance-based pathway, you'll enroll in INFO 5100 and your choice of available elective shown below for a total of two courses.